TobiasWehrum/unity-utilities/Singleton/README.md

 }
 ```

-The `SingletonMusicManager` in the following example can be accessed in the same way, but a) is not destroyed
+### SingletonMusicManager

-between scenes and b) provides callbacks.
+The `SingletonMusicManager` in the following example can be accessed in the same way, but it is not destroyed when the scenes switches.

-You could drop this SingletonMusicManager in any scene you work on.
-If at any time there are two `SingletonMusicManager`s, the one from the previous
+You could drop this SingletonMusicManager in multiple scenes that you work on.
+If at any time there are two `SingletonMusicManager`, the one from the previous
 scene survives and the new one is destroyed.
 (For that reason, you should never use `SingletonMusicManager.Awake()`.
 Instead, use `OnPersistentSingletonAwake()`
 because it is only called on "surviving" instances.)